 Our goal is to establish a reputation for games that poke fun at what many would consider humorous or ridiculous actions by well-known people.
-Each game will contain a link to our website where users can find out about more games and subscribe to our email list and follow us on social media.
+In order to cross-promote our games, each game will contain a link to our website.
+It will also offer an option to view the same information within the app itself.
+This allows users can find out about more games and subscribe to our email list and follow us on social media.

 Additionally, to help promote games via word of mouth, each game has the option to notify a friend.
 So, a user can send a text message to a friend instantly to share their excitement or recommendation about the game.